google/skia-buildbot/proberk/README.md

 ## Prober Files

-Application specific probers should be placed in the applications top level directory in a file called 'probersk.json'.
-The `build_probersk_json` command-line application will incorporate all such files into a single prober config file that is uploaded to the server.
-This is run automatically when the container image is built.
+Application specific probers should be placed in the //prober directory of the k8s-config repo in a file named for the application.
+The `generate.sh` script will incorporate all such files into a single prober config file that is included in the proberk Docker image.